chaara-dev/Computer-Programming/README.md

 All the files in this repo should work fine without needing any external files/programs, with the exception of C++.

-All files past Unit 02 in the C++ section require the 'common.h' header, which is included at the bototm of the folder.
+All files past Unit 02 in the C++ section require the 'common.h' header, which is included at the bottom of the folder.
 If you are going to use only a single file from C++, make sure to change the header files or else the code won't run properly.
 A very simple fix, and I totally could have just done it myself, but I'm lazy and don't care in the slighest.